tlecoz/XGPU/README.md

 - depthTextureSize : 1024 by default.
                      The size of the depthTexture if "useDepthTexture" is set to true

-- depthTest: false by default
+- depthTest: false by default.
              Indicate if you want to apply a z-sorting of your triangles during the shader pass

 - clearColor: an object with r,g,b,a properties to set the defaut color of the backgound when the renderer render new frame.